-Other current liabilities include the final installment of mining rights grant fees and installments of environment rehabilitation and afforestation which are due in 2017.
+Other current liabilities include the final installment of mining rights grant fees (MRGF) and installments of environment rehabilitation and afforestation which are due in 2017.
+The Company has applied to the local tax authority to split the payment of the final installment of MRGF into four times starts from July 2017 to April 2018.